Visual Studio | Team features | Connected Mode setup

 First-time connection setup for shared binding

-To begin, one person from the team must follow the steps outlined in Using the connection wizard and Configure the binding, then follow the Save and share your setup instructions to save the project configuration for the rest of the team.
+To begin, one person from the team must follow the steps outlined in Using the connection wizard and Configure your binding, then follow the Save and share your setup instructions to save the project configuration for the rest of the team.

 Using the connection wizard